actonmass/actonmass.org/_issues/climate.md

   - title: Falling behind other states
     text: 15 other states have committed to moving to 100% renewable energy, including Virginia and Wisconsin.
 Massachusetts should be leading
+  - title: 10 Years left to act
+    text: According to a recent UN report, we only have until 2030 to take decisive action to prevent runaway climate change
 questions:
   - title: Doesn’t Massachusetts have a good record on the environment?
     text: >